 Given the amount of time we spent at work, the relationships and behaviours of others and the overall culture at the workplace does affect how we respond and feel when we are at work.
 In this post pandemic season where more employees are returning to work, there is that added awkwardness of physical interactions at meetings and discussions.
 It is timely to review how we can better manage ourselves and our workplace interactions.

-We are glad to share some views using the perspective of social emotional learning to create some perspectives and ideas for you.
+We are glad to share some views using social emotional learning to create some perspectives and ideas for you.

 Social emotional learning and why it matters for work

 According to the Collaborative for Academic, Social, and Emotional Learning (CASEL), self-awareness, self-management, social awareness, relationship skills, and responsible decision-making are 5 key areas of social emotional learning.

 These 5 areas overlap with what CASEL found from employers they surveyed.
 Employers frequently regarded communication and interpersonal skills, self-management skills, the ability to collaborate or work in teams, problem-solving skills, and integrity or the ability to make ethical decisions as important and in-demand areas.
 The expectations for work is not just about performance and skills; it includes personal effectiveness in how work is carried out.

 In an ideal world, the workplace is playground for employees to use these qualities to do their work.
 In reality, these qualities are often absent or lacking due to unhelpful workplace behaviours, relationships, cultures and unhelpful emotions and thoughts within us.
 So what can we do to be more effective when we need to handle different work situations?